cds-snc/digital-canada-ca/content/en/join-our-team/positions/senior-service-designer.md

 - You are confident in navigating the complexities of public services and/or government departments, understanding the systems they’re part of in order to affect change.
 - You are comfortable dealing with ambiguity and working within constraints, facilitating decisions and assessing risks through evidence-based design.

+You'll join the Partnerships business unit, which grows our relationships with other government departments and helps them improve how they design and deliver digital services.

+Our Business Development team searches for opportunities and helps us prioritize the engagements we take on by their impact and feasibility.
+When we begin to partner, our Consulting Team helps us meet the department where they are, take stock, and deliver the specific help they need by providing guidance or hands-on assistance to change how they serve people using technology.
+Where a partner wants more help to change how they’re working and show what's possible, we'll provide an Embedded Team to work side-by-side and help them build high fidelity prototypes while sharing our methods hands-on.

+In all of our engagements, we work with public service leadership, service owners, and our colleagues to make the case for change, introduce new ways of working, and deliver the greatest public value.
+This means that regardless of your title and position, you'll need to be outcome focused, able to wear multiple hats, and ready to navigate government bureaucracy to get things done.
+Common themes for engagements include: change management, procurement (i.e. buying software or services), human centred design, and leveraging commodity solutions (i.e. cloud, etc.).

 We recognize that everyone brings skills and experiences to the table and that not everyone “checks all the boxes”.
 Apply anyway!
 Tell us why you’re the right fit for the job.

 At CDS, we don’t just accept difference - we celebrate it.
 We proudly, passionately, and actively strive to make CDS more reflective and inclusive of the society that we serve.
 Our ability to deliver better public services — accessible, inclusive services — can only be realized if we can recognize and harness the most diverse range of thoughts, experiences, and skills.
 We work hard to create an environment where different perspectives and experiences are valued.
 We are committed to helping diverse talent thrive.